 - Attend a weekend training session at the start of the semester

 With campus activities changing amid the COVID-19 pandemic, we have decided not to offer the ASM internship program for the spring of 2021.
-This semester, the Associated Students of Madison (ASM) will be offering an 8-week virtual workshop series called the Grassroots Organizing Academy.
+This semester, the Associated Students of Madison (ASM) is offering an 8-week virtual workshop series called the Grassroots Organizing Academy.
 This is a wonderful way to learn about campus grassroots organizing and how to develop a campaign.
 You’ll also connect with fellow organizers on campus and learn how to become more involved in ASM’s work.
 In addition, this series is a verified leadership development program that fulfills a requirement of the Leadership Certificate.